 EOLC was facilitated when mentoring and guidance were provided to junior staff by the senior staff.
 Junior staff reported increased confidence levels and felt they were able to provide quality EOLC after watching a senior staff member provide care a number of times.
 Junior staff took note of the right behaviours, the right ways to have an EOLC conversation, and the questions they needed to ask, including how and when to refer patients to the palliative care team.
 Quality EOLC was facilitated by appointing a person who had an interest in death and dying, who acted as a champion in the department for any issues relating to dying patients and their families.
 As a result, ED staff were aware of who they needed to seek out for information if any education was needed.
-Overall, good communication by ED staff was noted as a facilitate EOLC by discussing goals of care in such a way that the dying patient and their family were able to make an informed decision that enhanced EOLC.
+Overall, good communication by ED staff was noted as a facilitator of quality EOLC.
+ED staff who had effective communication skills were able to facilitate EOLC by discussing goals of care in such a way that the dying patient and their family were able to make an informed decision that enhanced EOLC.